emotion-analysis-project/emotion-annotation-aggretaion/README.md

 3 | The movie was boring. | 1 | 0 | 0 | 1 | 0 | 0 | 1 | 0
 3 | The movie was boring. | 2 | 0 | 1 | 0 | 0 | 0 | 0 | 0
 3 | The movie was boring. | 3 | 0 | 0 | 0 | 0 | 0 | 1 | 0

+In this example:

+- For the text "It's a sunny day!", one annotator labeled it as "happy" and "surprise", another labeled it as "happy", and the third labeled it as "happy" and "surprise".
+- For the text "I failed the exam.", one annotator labeled it as "sad" and "anger", another labeled it as "sad", and the third labeled it as "sad", "anger", and "disgust".
+- For the text "The movie was boring.", one annotator labeled it as "anger" and "disgust", another labeled it as "sad", and the third labeled it as "disgust".

 ## Data Agreegation